AdaCore/spark2014/docs/ug/en/source/spark_libraries.rst

 * ``Ada.Containers.Formal_Hashed_Maps``
 * ``Ada.Containers.Formal_Ordered_Maps``

+Lists, sets and maps can only be used with definite objects (objects for which the compiler can compute the size in memory, hence not ``String`` nor ``T'Class``).
+Vectors come in two flavors for definite objects (``Formal_Vectors``) and indefinite objects (``Formal_Indefinite_Vectors``).

-Lists, sets and maps are always bounded.
-Vectors can be bounded or unbounded depending on the value of the formal parameter ``Bounded`` when instantiating the generic unit.
+Lists, sets, maps, and definite vectors are always bounded.
+Indefinite vectors can be bounded or unbounded depending on the value of the formal parameter ``Bounded`` when instantiating the generic unit.
 Bounded containers do not use dynamic allocation.
 Unbounded vectors use dynamic allocation to expand their internal block of memory.

-Lists, sets and maps can only be used with definite objects (objects for which the compiler can compute the size in memory, hence not ``String`` nor ``T'Class``).
-Vectors come in two flavors for definite objects (``Formal_Vectors``) and indefinite objects (``Formal_Indefinite_Vectors``).

 Modified API of Formal Containers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^